Blue Hill Avenue station: Construction

 Bidding for the $19.3 million main construction contract opened in December 2016.
 On January 24, 2017, the MBTA Fiscal Management and Control Board approved a $16.97 million contract.
 Construction was to begin in Spring 2017 for a Spring 2019 opening.

 Construction of the station began on June 3, 2017.
 To accommodate construction work at the station site, all weekend Fairmount Line trains in both directions were cut back to Morton Street, with bus shuttles between Morton Street, Fairmount, and Readville, and late-night outbound Fairmount Line service on weekdays was completely replaced with buses.
 The station opened on February 25, 2019.
 A formal ribbon-cutting ceremony was held on March 6.
 Blue Hill Avenue originally had bike racks, however they were removed the day before opening.
-Travel time from Blue Hill Avenue to downtown (South Station) is scheduled for 23 minutes - a substantial reduction from the 45-60 minutes common when using the Red Line or buses.
+Travel time from Blue Hill Avenue to downtown (South Station) was scheduled for 23 minutes - a substantial reduction from the 45-60 minutes common when using the Red Line or buses.
+By 2024, the station had 419 daily riders, higher than projections of 290 daily riders.

-Bus connections

-Four bus routes which terminate at Mattapan station, five blocks to the south, serve Blue Hill Avenue station.
-Three of these run on Blue Hill Avenue: